Carnosaur 3: Primal Species: Plot

 The raptor is taken to the base for examination.
-Hodges soon theorizes that the asexual T. rex is breeding since Polchek was being dragged off, perhaps to hatchlings.
-The injured Velociraptor awakens and begins to attack.
-The T. rex also appears and bites off a soldier's head before escaping with the Velociraptor to an agricultural transport ship.
-With Marine member Rossi as captain, the team decides to move the ship out to sea and to use its refrigeration coolant to freeze the dinosaurs.
+Hodges soon theorizes the regeneration of Velociraptor and asexual reproduction of T. rex.
+Once recovered, the injured Velociraptor wakes up and begins to attack.
+The T. rex also appears and kills a soldier before escaping with the Velociraptor to an agricultural transport ship.
+With Marines member Rossi as captain, the team decides to move the ship out to sea and use its coolant to freeze the dinosaurs.

-When time comes to explore the lower decks of the ship, the carnosaurs knock out the lights and kill a couple more soldiers.
-The survivors get to an elevator, but a Velociraptor chews the cable through and they crash on the bottom level.
-There, the team discover the nest of eggs and begin shooting it, angering the T. rex, who soon bites off Polchek's arm and then eats him.
-The survivors decide to kill the dinosaurs, by blowing up the ship with dynamite.
+When it comes time to explore the lower decks of the ship, the raptors kill a few more soldiers.
+The survivors make it to an elevator, but a Velociraptor gnaws through the cable and they crash on the lower level.
+There, the team discovers a nest of eggs and begins to shoot it, angering T. rex, who kills Polchek.
+The survivors eventually decide to kill the dinosaurs by blowing up the ship with dynamite.

-The T. rex bursts through the ceiling and drags Rossi through it before eating him.
-The two Velociraptors are shot to death after one of them kills Marine member Proudfoot.
-Hodges senses the T. rex is close.
-She and Rance hide behind lockers which the T. rex head-butts.
-Rance throws an explosive in the mouth of the dinosaur, killing it.
-The two race against time to jump in the ocean before the ship explodes.
-Back in a police car at the port, the sole surviving terrorist is still bound and gagged in the back seat when a Velociraptor soon appears outside the vehicle and eats him, foreshadowing that the prehistoric terror is not over yet.
+The T. rex bursts through the ceiling and drags Rossi through before killing him.
+The two Velociraptors are shot after one of them kills Marine member Proudfoot.
+Hodges feels the T. rex is near.
+She and Rance hide behind lockers that the T. rex headbutts.
+Rance throws an explosive into the dinosaur's mouth, killing it.
+The two race against time to jump into the ocean before the ship explodes.
+Back in a police cruiser at the port, the lone surviving terrorist is still bound and gagged in the back seat when a Velociraptor soon appears outside the vehicle and attacks him.